-Atlanta Police Department Policy Manual APD.SOP.5210 Special Victims Unit 1.
-Be appropriate to the misbehavior involved but never involve serious bodily injury 2.
-Be consistent with the child's ability to understand its relevance to acts in question Be administered with prudence and caution rather than recklessly, brutally, or without sufficient regard for the child's power of endurance 4.4 Handling Victims of Physical Abuse or Neglect 4.4.1 Victims of abuse or neglect under the age of eighteen shall be taken to Hughes Spalding Children's Hospital for a medical examination.
-Victims may request to see a private physician of their choice; however, Hughes Spalding Children's Hospital is the preferred medical facility.
-4.4.2 Officers should be familiar with state statutes that define instances of child abuse, neglect, and abandonment.
-(O.C.G.A 15-11-94, 16-5-72, 19-7-5, 16-5-70 and 19-15-1) 4.4.3 Officers should be familiar with the Fulton, DeKalb, and Clayton County Child Abuse Protocols when responding to and investigating allegations of child abuse and neglect.
-4.5 Interviewing Children/Forensic Interview 4.5.1 Investigators conducting interviews with children in suspected child abuse cases shall be trained in child interviewing techniques by a nationally recognized program (e.g., the American Professional Society on the Abuse of Children (APSAC), the National Child Advocacy Center (NCAC), the American Prosecutor's Research Institute (APRI), or the National Institute of Child Health and Human Development (NICHD)).
-Investigators shall be familiar with policy and applicable laws on interviewing children.
-Otherwise, a licensed professional shall interview children at the Georgia Center for Child Advocacy.
-4.5.2 Investigators shall be familiar with the following when conducting interviews in cases of suspected child abuse: 1.
-Children should be interviewed separately from their parents.
-Repeated interviews with the victim shall be avoided whenever possible.
-Joint interviews with a child protective worker or prosecutor may help to minimize the trauma of these sessions.
+- 4.3.6 Some parents may explain or excuse the incident as a legitimate attempt to discipline the child.
+However, in order to be reasonable and acceptable, the discipline should: - 1.
+Be appropriate to the misbehavior involved but never involve serious bodily injury; - 2.
+Be consistent with the child's ability to understand its relevance to acts in question; and - 3.
+Be administered with prudence and caution rather than recklessly, brutally, or without sufficient regard for the child's power of endurance. - 4.4 Handling Victims of Physical Abuse or Neglect - 4.4.1 Victims of abuse or neglect under the age of eighteen shall be taken to Hughes Spalding Children's Hospital for a medical examination.
+Victims may request to see a private physician of their choice.
+However, Hughes Spalding Children's Hospital is the preferred medical facility. - 4.4.2 Officers should be familiar with state statutes that define instances of child abuse, neglect, and abandonment.
+(O.C.G.A 15-11-94, 16-5-72, 19-7-5, 16-5-70 and 19-15-1) - 4.4.3 Officers should be familiar with the Fulton and DeKalb County Child Abuse Protocols for responding to and investigating allegations of child abuse and neglect. - 4.5 Interviewing Children/Forensic Interview - 4.5.1 Investigators conducting interviews with children in suspected child abuse cases shall be trained in acceptable child interviewing techniques by a nationally recognized program (e.g., the American Professional Society on the Abuse of Children (APSAC), the National Child Advocacy Center (NCAC), the American Prosecutor's Research Institute (APRI), or the National Institute of Child Health and Human Development (NICHD)).
+Investigators shall be familiar with state law on interviewing children.
+Otherwise, a licensed professional shall interview children at the Georgia Center for Child Advocacy. - 4.5.2 Additionally, investigators shall be familiar with the following special issues that arise when conducting these interviews in cases of suspected child abuse: - 1.
+Children should be interviewed separately from their parents. - 2.
+Repeated interviews with the child shall be avoided whenever possible.
+Joint interviews with the child protective worker or prosecutor, for example, may help minimize the trauma of these sessions. - 3.
 Interviews of children shall be videotaped (preferred) or audio taped; whenever possible.
-If video/audio recording is not possible, accurate and complete written records shall be maintained to include the specific questions asked, responses given, and the observed behavioral reactions.
-4. Avoid closed-ended questions whenever possible (e.g., questions that can be answered with a "yes" or "no" response or multiple-choice questions).
+If video/audio recording is not possible, accurate and complete written records shall be maintained to include the specific questions asked, responses given, and the observed behavioral reactions. - 4.
+Avoid closed-ended questions whenever possible (e.g., questions that can be answered with a "yes" or "no" response or multiple-choice questions).
 Use open-ended questions and allow the child to respond to questions with as much spontaneous narrative as possible.
 If a closed-ended question is used, follow up with an opened-ended prompt.
-Anatomically correct dolls shall be used in accordance with acceptable guidelines established by the APSAC or other gualified agency, and only by investigators specifically trained in the use of anatomical dolls.